Cong seeks EC action against PM Modi for his appeals to Karnataka voters during 'silence period' | Politics

 ''Do the laws apply to prime minister or not and if ECI has the capacity and willingness to enforce such mandate or remain a helpless bystander?
 Truly a litmus test for ECI,'' Surjewala asked in a tweet.

-The Congress raised objections to Prime Minister Modi's appeal to the voters of Karnataka after the campaign ended Monday evening and said it was ''flagrant and defiant violations'' of the model code of conduct.
+The Congress raised objections to Prime Minister Modi's appeals to the voters of Karnataka after the campaign ended Monday evening and said these were ''flagrant and defiant violations'' of the model code of conduct.
 The polling will be held on Wednesday.

+Making a strong pitch for the return of the BJP government in Karnataka a day before polling, Prime Minister Modi said in one of his appeals that the affection he received in the state over the last few days has been unparalleled and it has strengthened the resolve to make it the number one across all sectors.

 Sharing the complaint on social media, Surjewala said, ''Our Complaint to ECI on flagrant and defiant violations by Prime Minister Modi urging them to take action or be historically remembered for inaction and diluting the authority of ECI forever.''
 The party said the prime minister issued two video messages to Karnataka voters since the campaign ended -- one after 11 pm on Monday and another Tuesday.